fran-00/Gila/README.md

 - Claude 3.5 Haiku
 - Claude 3 Opus

-Currently supported text-to-image models:
+## Currently supported text-to-image models

 - DALL-E 2
 - DALL-E 3

-We will use [PyInstaller](https://pyinstaller.org/en/stable/operating-mode.html) to create an executable file that will allow us to start the client without having to deal with the source code.
-The executable file that **PyInstaller** will create depends on the operating system: this guide refers specifically to **Windows** but the steps for Linux and MacOs are practically the same.
-For the same reason I chose [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) as the virtual environment manager to run **Gila**: it allows you to specify a Python version and is easy to use on Windows, Linux and MacOs, but you can use any manager of your choice depending on the operating system you are on.

-## How to set up development environment
+## Setup and Running Instructions

-To run from source, you'll need **Conda** and **Git** installed in your system.
-You'll also need some API Keys, but we'll cover it up later.
-Clone this project:
+To run Gila from source, you'll need **Conda** and **Git** installed in your system, along with the necessary API keys.
+Below are the steps to set up the development environment and run the application:

 ```shell
 git clone https://github.com/fran-00/gila.git
 ```

-Create a new virtual environment with *Python 3.13.2* using **conda** and activate it:
+Create a new virtual environment with *Python 3.13.2* using **Conda** and activate it:

 ```shell
 conda create --name gila python=3.13.2